nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User enters an invalid command or invalid indices.

     * 1a1.
 GOATS shows an error message.

       Use case ends.

 #### **Use case: UC13 - List archived contacts**

-Guarantees: The displayed list be updated to show all archived contacts.
+Guarantees: The displayed list will be updated to show all archived contacts.

 **MSS**